CradleCMS/theme-microblog/README.md

-# Skeleton template for Cradle CMS
+# Microblog template for Cradle CMS

+Designed for web articles written in markdown

+With support for
+* Sidenotes
+* Footnotes
+* Table of contents